 Claims will be paid in arrears on a case-by-case basis.
 Reimbursable costs should be agreed in principle by the governing body before they are incurred.
-Claims that appear excessive or inconsistent may investigated.
-All claims will be subject to an independent audit.
+Claims that appear excessive or inconsistent may be investigated.

 Travel expenses where the governor's own car has been used will be paid in line with HM Revenue and Customs (HMRC) approved mileage rates, which are published on the HMRC website.